 Keep in mind that bag filters don’t actually “fill up” like a vacuum bag.
 The pores of a bag filter will plug up on the surface or at the bottom of the bag, just like a cartridge filter.

 Speaking of cartridge filters, this type of filter relies upon either a pleated fabric or a screen to filter the liquid, trapping sediment in the process.
 Cartridge filters typically work in one of two ways: With surface cartridge filters, particles are retained on the surface.
 Depth cartridge filters use multiple layers that retain debris at all levels.
 Cartridge filters are easy to use and maintain and work well in industries where ultra-pure water filtration is required because they can be produced in ultra-small micron sizes and varying lengths.

-Cartridge and/or bag filters are one-time use products and can be disposed of or recycled when they outlast their effectiveness.
-There’s only a certain lifespan to every filter type, depending on its use, so filter changes at manufacturer recommended intervals are an important part of maintaining an effective filtration system.
+Cartridge and/or bag filters are one-time-use products and can be disposed of or recycled when they outlast their effectiveness.
+There’s only a certain lifespan for every filter type, depending on its use, so filter changes at manufacturer-recommended intervals are an important part of maintaining an effective filtration system.

 Dixon Quality Bag & Cartridge Filters

 Dixon offers both bag and cartridge filtration housings and replacements.
 Dixon Sanitary’s FH-Series Filter Housings are used for separating solid matter from the liquid in the food processing, beverage, dairy, wineries and breweries, personal care products, and chemical markets.
 “It’s a far cleaner housing than a standard industrial cartridge or bag housing,” says Mathew Bender, sales engineer at Dixon Sanitary.
 “The main difference is that [FH-Series Filters] offer drain ports so you can completely drain the housing.
 We offer food-grade gaskets in the equipment and you can take apart and clean every aspect of the housings.”